 Q10: What is the key principle to remember?

+The issue is not that analysts create new knowledge artifacts.
+The problem arises when those artifacts are stripped of their provenance.
 For AI systems to reason safely, the artifacts produced by human analysts must remain traceable, inspectable, and governed.

 Without that, automated systems risk building conclusions on foundations that cannot be verified.